 The following recommendations apply for most scenarios.
-Follow these recommendations unless you have a specific requirement that overrides them.
+Follow these recommendations unless you have a requirement that overrides them.

 Azure Files usage and deployment

 - Direct mount of an Azure file share.
 Because Azure Files provides SMB access, you can mount Azure file shares on-premises or in the cloud using the standard SMB client available in the Windows, macOS, and Linux operating systems.
-Azure file shares are serverless, so deploying for production scenarios doesn't require managing a file server or network-attached storage (NAS) device.
+Azure file shares are serverless, so deploying them for production scenarios doesn't require managing a file server or network-attached storage (NAS) device.
 This means you don't have to apply software patches or swap out physical disks.

 Deploy the Storage Sync Service

 Begin Azure File Sync deployment by deploying a Storage Sync Service resource into a resource group of your selected subscription.
 We recommend provisioning as few Storage Sync Service objects as possible.
-You will create a trust relationship between your servers and this resource, and a server can only be registered to one Storage Sync Service.
+You'll create a trust relationship between your servers and this resource, and a server can only be registered to one Storage Sync Service.
 As a result, we recommend that you deploy as many Storage Sync Services as you need to separate groups of servers.
-Keep in mind that servers from different Storage Sync Services cannot sync with each other.
+Keep in mind that servers from different Storage Sync Services can't sync with each other.

 Registering Windows Server machines with the Azure File Sync agent